cis399-2017-team/Hot-Shame-puppet/README.md

 ### Prerequisites

-The only prerequisite is to have puppet installed.
+You will need Python3.x and puppet to be installed.

 ### Installing